 - Increased sense of civic engagement and social responsibility

-Community Service Learning Opportunities for Arts & Humanities Students:
+Community Engaged Learning Opportunities for Arts & Humanities Students:

 - Course: ENGLISH 2018A: The Culture of Leadership I Faculty Member: Dr. Joel Faflak; Course Facilitator: Josh Lambier Term Offered: Fall 2013 Course Description: This course addresses the complex nature of leadership – the social, moral, and ethical dilemmas faced by women and men put in the hot seat of speaking and acting for others – as represented in key works of literature and culture.
 What role does a leader play: hero, manager, thinker, strategist, artist, figurehead, authority, imagineer, dictator, star?
 What does culture teach us about leadership, and how does it train us as leaders?
 Through lectures, discussions, and a variety of assignments from personality assessments to community leadership interviews, we will debate the diverse and often conflicting attributes of leadership: organization, intellect, power, intuition, wisdom, morality, feeling, empathy, creativity, charisma.